karanam61/Network-Analysis-Notes-/Challenges/Challenge2.md

 ![A screenshot of a computer AI-generated content may be incorrect.](media1/media/media2/media/image21.png)

-To find anything from a request or anything other than the given fields we will search it using the the second filter .
+To find anything specific inside a request, or details beyond the usual fields shown, I used a second filter in Wireshark.
+This lets me search directly for the string or value I’m after instead of digging through every field manually.
+With the right display filter applied, I can isolate things like parameters, usernames, or response text and confirm if they show up in the traffic. .

 ![A screenshot of a computer AI-generated content may be incorrect.](media1/media/media2/media/image22.png)